rabbitmq/rabbitmq-server/deps/rabbitmq_cli/Command tutorial.md

 with effective arguments and options, that will be passed to `validate/2`, `banner/2` and `run/2`.

-The `validate/2` function can return either `:ok` atom or `{:validate, failure}` tuple.
+The `validate/2` function can return either the `:ok` atom or the `{:validate, failure}` tuple.
-This function checks that we have exactly one argument and it's not empty.
+This function checks that we have exactly one argument and that it is not empty.

 At least one `validate/2` clause should return `:ok`.